JeremyW327/PythonProjects/README.md

 # PythonProjects
-Learning python and uploading the project i complete
+Learning python and uploading the projects I complete.